DSIN-INSA-Strasbourg/Hermes/plugins/attributes/ldapPasswordHash/README.md

 ## Description

-This plugin allow to generate LDAP hashes of specified formats from a clear text password string.
+This plugin allows to generate LDAP hashes of specified formats from a clear text password string.

 ## Configuration